Meet the Musicians

 First Violin

-Jesse has participated in masterclasses with concertmasters David Kim and Noah Bendix-Balgley.
-During his time at New World Symphony, he had the opportunity to sit concertmaster under Stéphane Denève as well as for renowned soloist Leonidas Kavakos performing Mozart Violin Concerto No. 4.
-Jesse has also performed under the batons of Michael Tilson-Thomas, Cristian Măcelaru, Marcelo Lehninger, JoAnn Falletta and Xian Zhang.
+Thompson has performed in masterclasses with distinguished concertmasters David Kim and Noah Bendix-Balgley.
+At the New World Symphony, he has served as concertmaster under the direction of Stéphane Denève, Domingo Hindoyan, Joshua Gersen, and Leonidas Kavakos, with whom he performed Mozart’s Violin Concerto No. 4.
+He has also performed under the batons of Michael Tilson-Thomas, Manfred Honeck, Rafael Payare, Cristian Măcelaru, JoAnn Falletta, and Xian Zhang, among others.